Culturally Responsive Therapy in Calgary

 racism, discrimination, or systemic stress

-They adapt their approach so it actually fits you and you can feel seen and understood on a deeper level.
+Culturally responsive therapist adapts their approach so it actually fits you and you can feel seen and understood on a deeper level.

 Culturally responsive therapy is for you if:

-You’ve felt misunderstood in therapy before
+You’ve felt misunderstood, judged, or unseen in past therapy experiences

 Frequently Asked Questions: